-If your absence is for a legitimate reason (illness, family crisis, snowed in - please provide pictures, hit by a bus), let the instructor know by e-mail.
+If your absence is for a legitimate reason (illness, family crisis, snowed in - please provide pictures, hit by a bus), let the instructor know by e-mail, each time you will be absent.
 I appreciate it when you tell me verbally, but I need the e-mail so that I can check my records at the end of the term.
 In your e-mail, please indicate your course number and section (EN1201 C2).